 openssl req –new –key www.mydomain.com.key –out www.mydomain.com.csr

 PS.
-In case of error with windows based installation, type below command.
+In case of error with windows based installation, type the below command.

 openssl req -new -key www.mydomain.com.key -out www.mydomain.com.csr -config openssl.cnf

-- Now, input below information for CSR (Certificate Signing Request).
-This information will be showed in the certificate.
+- Now, input the below information for CSR (Certificate Signing Request).
+This information will be shown in the certificate.

 PS.
 Please do not use any special characters like < > ~ ! @ # $ % ^ * / \ ( ) ? and Email Address, A challenge password, An optional company name.

 Country Name (2 letter code) [US]:

 State or Province Name (full name) [Some-State]: